Skip to content Skip to sidebar Skip to footer

 When to Expect Peak Fall Foliage in Columbus

 Mark your calendars!
-Fall officially begins on September 22, 2024, but the real show starts a bit later.
-By September 28, you’ll notice the first hints of fall as the leaves begin to change.
+Fall officially begins on September 22, 2025, but the real show starts a bit later.
+By the end of September, you’ll notice the first hints of fall as the leaves begin to change.
 At first, the changes will be subtle—just a splash of color here and there.
 But as we move into October, the magic really begins.

 If you want to keep an eye on the changing leaves, check out the interactive fall foliage map.
 It’s like having a crystal ball for leaf-peeping!